oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/pve_install.md

 ```

 :::tip
-This step may require you to reboot your system after a few minutes of successful execution, see the final execution of the script at the end of the tip
+This step may require you to reboot your system after a few minutes of successful execution, see the final execution of the script at the end of the tip.
+However, a reboot will ensure that some of the hidden settings are loaded successfully, so be sure to reboot the server once if you are in a position to do so.
 :::